 The telecommunications industry in China experienced several waves of reforms in the last three decades towards liberalization and privatization.
 Nowadays, China has become one of the largest telecommunications markets in the world.
 As of 2022, China had more than one billion internet users, accounting for more than one-fifth of internet users over the world.
 China generated a monthly revenue of more than 130 billion yuan from the telecommunications sector.

 Three pillars of the Chinese telecommunications services

 By 2025, China was forecasted to host the most 5G connections in the world, approximately equaling to the sum of North America, Asia-Pacific developed countries, and western Europe.
 By the end of 2020, China was planning to activate more than 130,000 5G base stations.
-In the meantime, Chinese smartphone companies Huawei, Vivo, Xiaomi, and OPPO shipped about 14.6 million units of 5G smartphones in the first quarter of 2020, accounting for more than 60 percent of the global 5G smartphone shipments.
+In the meantime, Chinese smartphone companies Vivo, Xiaomi, and OPPO shipped about 58 million units of 5G smartphones in the first quarter of 2021.
+A year later Xiaomi alone accounted for almost 16 percent of the global 5G smartphone shipments.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering finance, real estate, and technology in Greater China